servicecatalog/oscm-app-shell/README.md

 [![codecov](https://codecov.io/gh/servicecatalog/oscm-app-shell/branch/master/graph/badge.svg)](https://codecov.io/gh/servicecatalog/oscm-app-shell)

 # What is it?
-The OSCM shell controller is a shell based framework adapter that can be used to integrate OSCM with any type of cloud.
+The OSCM shell controller is a shell based framework adapter for integrating OSCM with any type of cloud.
 It is flexibly usable, covering any cases of instance and application provisioning.
-It allows for collecting status information that can be displayed in the subscription details in the marketplace portal.
-The OSCM shell adapter supports for gathering event data of cloud service consumption.
+It allows for provisioning, deprovising, execting operations and querying status information that can be displayed in the subscription details view from the marketplace portal.
+Furthermore, the OSCM shell controller supports for gathering event data of cloud service consumption.
 This allows the supplier to charge back  the usage costs with respective event price models.

 # Quick Start
 This quick start guide is intended to help you getting started with OSCM shell controller.